vamsiramakrishnan/splunk-export-audit/Readme.md

 #### Description
 ---------------

-1. For each audit event, a publish to splunk
+1. For each audit event , a publish to the splunk HTTP Event Collector
+####  Parameters
 |Parameter Name  |  Description|  Example |
 |--|--|--|
 | source_source_name| The Source Name that you would like Splunk to see | oci-hec-event-collector